Xingyu025/FinAI-Contest/docs/source/baseline/regression.rst

 ML Methods
 ==================

 In addition to the market indices and classic methods, we also use several machine learning methods as baselines in the FinAI contests.
-These methods can serve as benchmarks for evaluating the performance of trading models.
+These methods can serve as benchmarks for model performance in trading tasks.

 Linear Regression Model
 ----------------------------